publiccodenet/publiccode.net/membership/founding-membership.md

 * help us validate our code certification and stewardship processes
 * provide material support to create a public code ecosystem

-We’ll open other types of membership from 2020.

 ## Benefits of being a member

 As a member, you’ll shape the Foundation’s processes and governance.